-This page provides information on how Norfolk Arts Service uses your personal information to manage our arts activities and forums.
+This privacy notice provides information on how Norfolk County Council’s (NCC) Norfolk Arts Service uses your personal information to manage our arts activities and forums.

 By ‘use’ we mean the various ways your personal information may be processed including storing and sharing the information.

 We also provide the following details in our general privacy notice on our web site: